dissyulina/shoesandmore/README.md

    ```
    By this time I understood more on how to do this, which will affect my second problem.

 2. **ISSUE** : The second problem was actually very similar to the first one.
 For every registered user, on their profile page, there's a review section.
-This review section is listed with all products that the user has bought before, and are waiting to be reviewed.
+This review section lists with all products that the user has bought before, and are waiting to be reviewed.
 Once the user gives a review to a product, the product will dissapear from this section.
 Therefore, for this section, I wanted to display only the products that are in user's order history, and are not listed in the reviews database.
 This problem was rather complicated because you have to check in multiple tables, and the process is not straightforward.
 Based on my understanding, this what came to my mind.
    In views.py:
    ```
    profile = get_object_or_404(UserProfile, user=request.user)